The Ritz-Carlton Review: My Personal Customer Service Horror Story

 I was not disappointed.

-For ninety minutes my cares evaporated as Clifton kneaded the knots out of my back and neck.
-At 5:50 were we done, and he escorted me back to the lounge.
+For ninety minutes, my cares evaporated as Clifton kneaded the knots out of my back and neck.
+5:50 we were done, and he escorted me back to the lounge.

-I went into the sauna for a minute and when I came out, I noticed the same half-filled water cup that had been on the table a couple of hours earlier was still there.
+I went into the sauna for a minute, and when I came out, I noticed the same half-filled water cup on the table a couple of hours earlier was still there.

 As I tried to unlock my locker, it beeped yet remained closed.
 A guy who was almost out the door said, “Good luck.
 Took me almost ten minutes to get mine to unlock.”

 As he walked out the door heading for the stairs, I asked him to ask someone to come up to let me in my locker.
 He replied, “Will do.”
 It was now fifteen minutes after my relaxing massage.
 I kept trying my locker passcode, but it still didn’t work.